Pushpendra766/block-it/README.md

 # block-it

-It is a chrome extension that can replace website ADs with Interesting facts.
+It is a chrome extension that can replace website ADs with Interesting facts or any other custom content.